-The record of 26 birdies in a tournament in the history of the most prestigious PGA Tour tournament was broken in the final round of the 2024 tournament, by 34-year-old golfer outside the world's top 100 Sam Ryder.
+The record of 26 birdies in a tournament in the history of the most prestigious PGA Tour tournament was broken in the final round of the 2024 term by 34-year-old golfer outside the world's top 100 Sam Ryder.

 Sam Ryder competes at The Players 2024.
 Photo: AFP

-Since then, Fuzzy Zoeller has made the most birdies: 26 on his way to a runner-up finish in 1994, while Greg Norman (1994), Rickie Fowler (2012), McIlroy (2014) and Harold Varner III (2018) all made 25.
+From then until last year, Fuzzy Zoeller had the most birdies: 26 on his way to a runner-up finish in 1994, while 25 belonged to Greg Norman (1994), Rickie Fowler (2012), McIlroy (2014) and Harold Varner III (2018).

 National Emblem